Intrastat data fields

 The net mass (weight) of goods is collected in kilograms because it is a standard, worldwide measure.

-Net mass is collected for most goods because it refers to the physical characteristics of goods and is free from valuation problems.
-Very often the weight of goods is a more reliable indicator of goods movement than the value.
-It also means that arrivals and dispatch data is easier to compare because differences in quantity measurement (for example, net mass), are usually less significant than value measurement.
+Net mass is collected for most goods because it refers to the physical characteristics of goods and is free from valuation problems and very often the weight is a more reliable indicator of the levels of trade in goods.

 Supplementary Units